Beyond the Battlefield: Understanding PTSD in the Brain Injury Community

 1. Nightmares or vivid flashbacks

-2. Mood swings and irritability
+2. Mood Swings & irritability

 3. Avoidance of reminders of the trauma

-4. Emotional numbness or withdrawal
+4. Emotional numbness or withdrawl

 5. Difficulty sleeping or concentrating